awslabs/multi-az-workshop/content/lab-4/index.en.md

 ## Review operational metrics

 Now let's go back to the operational metrics dashboard for the `Ride` operation.
+Link to the [dashboards home page](https://console.aws.amazon.com/cloudwatch/home?#dashboards:).

 ::::alert{type="info" header="Metric population"}
 You may need to wait for 5 minutes or more for metric data to populate in the dashboards after the zonal shift has been initiated.